jackpocket/envied/README.md

 * check for presence and correctness of ENV-variables
 * access to typed ENV-variables (integers, booleans etc. instead of just strings)
-* check the presence and correctness of a Heroku config

 ## Contents